Fatty Acids: Hydroxy and Other Oxygenated

 Bacteria: Ester- and/or amide-bound 2-hydroxy fatty acids, with both straight and branched chains, are common constituents of bacterial lipids, but in bacterial lipopolysaccharides, the 2-hydroxyl group has the S-configuration not the R-configuration as in animals and plants.
 As such, they are often found in environmental samples, like soils, biofilms, or sediments.
 Fatty acids of this kind are usually saturated, in some instances with iso- or anteiso-methyl branches, but monoenes are occasionally detected.
 Estolides with a fatty acid linked to a 2-hydroxy fatty acid occur in intestinal bacteria.

 The short-chain hydroxy acid, β-hydroxybutyrate, occurs in the form of a polyester in intracellular inclusions (carbonosomes) in many bacterial species, where it is a reserve of carbon and of energy, often in the form of copolymers with 3‑hydroxy-valerate or other C5 to C16 3‑hydroxyalkanoate units.
-Biosynthesis involves production of 3-keto fatty acids as intermediates or by-products in the biosynthesis of conventional fatty acids, or as β-oxidation products, and in the form of the CoA esters, these are reduced to the (R)‑3‑hydroxyacyl forms; a polyhydroxyalkanoate synthase generates the polymeric structure.
+In their synthesis, 3-keto fatty acids are produced as intermediates or by-products in the biosynthesis of conventional fatty acids, or as β-oxidation products, before in the form of the CoA esters, these are reduced to the 3R‑hydroxyacyl forms; a polyhydroxyalkanoate synthase generates the polymeric structure.
 Currently, these polyhydroxyalkanoates are of considerable interest to industry as a source of biodegradable polymers, with the potential to substitute for petroleum-derived plastics in innumerable applications.

 Fungi: In yeasts and fungi, 2-hydroxy fatty acids are major constituents of sphingolipids (amide linked) as in plants and animals, some with a trans double bond in position 3, while 2,3-dihydroxy fatty acids have been reported from yeasts.
 Unusual fatty acids with hydroxyl groups in central positions, together with methyl groups and double bonds, occur in species of fungi, lichens and slime moulds, and 7‑hydroxy-8,14-dimethyl-9-hexadecenoic acid, and structurally related fatty acids, were found in fungal species belonging to the Ascomycetes and Basidiomycetes.
 9,10,13- and 9,12,13‑Trihydroxyoctadecenoic acids found in beer are derived from microbial fermentation of linoleic acid.
 Candida albicans produces 3‑hydroxy-14:2 as a signalling molecule, and it can synthesise a 3-hydroxy oxylipin from arachidonic acid in cells of animal hosts.